Bergen Geriatric Care’s

 Covid-19 Initiative and Updates

 All of our providers and clinical staff have been fully vaccinated against the Covid-19 virus.
-We strongly support the ongoing vaccination efforts and look forward to transitioning toward more normalcy in the future.
-In the meantime, we continue to practice all safety protocols, exceeding CDC guidelines, in order to ensure the safety and well being of our patients and our staff.
-Masking, distancing, and strict hygiene regimens continue to be a part of our regular practice.
-This minimizes the risk for exposure to the patient and providers.
+We support ongoing infection control efforts and continue to follow all recommended safety protocols in order to ensure the safety and well-being of our patients and our staff.
+Strict hygiene regimens and PPE use as indicated and mandated continue to be a part of our regular practice.

 Resources